-Working at the Intersection of Peacebuilding, Policy & Education for over 90 Years
+Working at the Intersection of Peacebuilding, Policy & Education for close to 100 years

 Since 1924, the Institute of World Affairs has been working to bring together individuals and communities to better understand and resolve conflict.
 This includes cutting-edge research on the practice and effectiveness of international peacebuilding as well as on-the-ground initiatives to bring local communities, business leaders, and government representatives together in constructive dialogue.